Position Title / Rank: Assistant or Associate Professor in Small Animal Surgery (1-year Contractually-Limited)

 Assessment of the applications will begin when received and will continue until the position is filled.
 Interested applicants should submit the following materials (preferably as a single PDF file): (1) a cover letter; (2) a curriculum vitae; and the names of at least three referees.
 Applications should be sent to the attention of:

-Dr. Carolyn Kerr Chair Clinical Studies Ontario Veterinary College University of Guelph Guelph, ON N1G 2W1
+Dr. Judith Koenig Interim Chair Clinical Studies Ontario Veterinary College University of Guelph Guelph, ON N1G 2W1

 All qualified applicants are encouraged to apply; however, Canadians and permanent residents will be given priority.

 The University recognizes that applicants may have had obligations outside of work that have negatively impacted their record of achievements (e.g., parental, elder care, and/or medical).
 You are not required to disclose these obligations in the hiring process.
 If you choose to do so, the University will ensure that these obligations do not negatively impact the assessment of your qualifications for the position.